Migrating from API v1¶

 Query Parameters¶

 v2 standardizes common query parameters using camelCase names (atTime, timeout) that work consistently across all graph-scoped endpoints that support them.
-Timestamps use RFC 3339 format (e.g., 2026-04-27T15:30:00Z) instead of epoch milliseconds, and timeouts use duration strings (e.g., 20s) instead of millisecond integers.
+Per AIP-142 (time and duration), timestamps use RFC 3339 format (e.g., 2026-04-27T15:30:00Z) instead of epoch milliseconds, and durations use Go-style strings (e.g., 20s, 500ms, 1.5m) instead of millisecond integers.
+Both formats are self-describing and round-trip through standard JSON tooling.
 The namespace query parameter from previous versions is replaced by the graph name in the URL path (/graph/{graphName}/...).
 See Query Parameters for usage details.

 Resource Creation Pattern¶